You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Well, that's fine, but the people decided otherwise.

-And I um, you know, I just say this, and I'm not gonna make this I'm not gonna make this appeal to people on a regular basis.
+And I, you know, I'll just say this, and I'm not going to make this, I'm not going to make this appeal to people on a regular basis.

 I'm just not, because then the show becomes boring.